Stravaiger Poetry

 Inniu beimid ag dul go dtí an trá

-Toisc go bhfuil na gréine go breá
+Toisc go bhfuil an ghrian go breá

 Táimíd ag dul go dtí an trá, a ghrá